dsh23/system_Monitor/src/Readme.txt

 2. Build a stage 1 branch to incorporate only the work from the processor class.
 Then build a stage 2 branch to incorporate the work on the process class.
-Merge these into a final submission.
+Merge these into a staging submission.

-3. I am _deeply_ hostile to the coding standards used in the base code.
-In particular the method naming and private member naming.
-I will reluctantly use these, but may also build branches that fix this.
+3. Investigate additional options and merge these where possible

+4. I have stored variables where it feels like wisdom to prevent continuous poling for constant information.
+Notably, if I were to extend this project it might be prudent to store more attributes of the Process class in order to facilitate extended operations.
+For now as these attributes are generally dynamic I will pass them thraight through to the renderer.